-Figure 12-4-1 Configuring Port Channel in LACP
+Figure 12-2 Configuring Port Channel in LACP

-The switches in the description below are all switch and as shown in the figure, ports 1, 2, 3, 4 of SwitchA are access ports that belong to VLAN1.
-Add those four ports to group1 in active mode.
-Ports 6, 8, 9, 10 of SwitchB are access ports that also belong to VLAN1.
-Add these four ports to group2 in passive mode.
+The switches in the description below are all switch and as shown in the figure, ports 1, 2, 3, 4 of S1 are access ports and add them to group1 with active mode.
+Ports 6, 8, 9, 10 of S2 are access ports and add them to group2 with passive mode.
 All the ports should be connected with cables.

-SwitchA (config)#interface ethernet 1/1-4
+Switch1(config)#interface ethernet 1/0/1-4

-SwitchA (Config-If-Port-Range)#port-group 1 mode active
+Switch1(Config-If-Port-Range)#port-group 1 mode active